-Cost Share Requirement: Cost sharing is not considered in the review of applications, but is an eligibility criterion for certain LB21 projects.
-In order to receive an LB21 Project Grant, you must provide funds from non-federal sources in an amount that is equal to or greater than the amount of the grant after subtraction of student support costs.
-Cost sharing is not expected for Research Grants or for grants under $250,000.
-Click here for further information on cost sharing.
+Cost Share Requirement: Cost sharing is not considered in the review of applications, but is an eligibility criterion for certain NLG projects.
+In order to receive an NLG Project Grant, you must provide funds from non-federal sources in an amount that is equal to or greater than the amount of the grant.
+Cost sharing is not expected for Research Grants or for any grants under $250,000.
+Click here for additional information on cost sharing.

-Grant Period: Up to three years for Project Grants and Research Grants, except for doctoral program projects, which may be up to four years.
-One year for Planning Grants and National Forum Grants.
+Grant Period: Up to three years for Project Grants.
+One year for Sparks Grants, Planning Grants, and National Forum Grants.

-We anticipate two FY17 LB21 funding opportunities, each with two separate deadlines.
-In addition to the opportunity described in this Notice of Funding Opportunity, a separate LB21 funding opportunity is anticipated to be announced in December 2016 with a preliminary proposal application submission due date in February 2017.
+We anticipate two FY17 NLG funding opportunities, each with two separate deadlines.
+In addition to the opportunity described in this Notice of Funding Opportunity, a separate NLG funding opportunity is anticipated to be announced in December 2016 with a preliminary proposal application submission due date in February 2017.

-For the LB21 program, all applications (except early career research) must designate one of the following project categories:
+For the NLG program, applications must designate one of the following project categories: